-The FIT Student Rights and Responsibilities Manual contains crucial information about what it means to be part of the community at FIT.
+The FIT Student Rights and Responsibilities Handbook contains crucial information about what it means to be part of the community at FIT.

 It is FIT’s goal to provide an exciting, vibrant learning community on campus, both in and out of the classroom.
-The manual is produced by the Office of the Vice President for Enrollment Management and Student Success and it may be found at fitnyc.edu/rightsandresponsibilities.
+The handbook is produced by the Office of the Vice President for Enrollment Management and Student Success, and it may be found at fitnyc.edu/rightsandresponsibilities.

 FIT encourages the development of independence, maturity, and ethical sensitivity of students.
 The college must establish standards of conduct essential to its effective and orderly function as an educational institution.
 The codes of conduct were prepared to guide all members of our student body.
 All who become members of our community have an obligation to support and obey college regulations and all local, state, and federal laws.
 Those who cannot or do not comply will be subject to disciplinary action both from the college as well as local, state, and federal authorities, and the privilege of continued attendance at FIT may be withdrawn.